 Aquan has served as a high school principal in Michigan for eight years, and heads leadership development for PrepNet, a network of high schools in the state.
 Recently, Aquan established Balance Power, a nonprofit leadership development organization focused on transforming educational communities.
 She began her fifteen-year career in education as a high school science teacher.
 Aquan earned her B.A. and M.Ed. in education from Wayne State University.

-After teaching high school math in Charlotte as a TFA corps member, Keri joined Achievement First in New Haven.
+After teaching high school math in Charlotte, North Carolina as a Teach for America corps member, Keri joined the Achievement First charter school network.
 Teaching seventh-grade math and eighth-grade algebra at the network in Brooklyn, she led her students for two consecutive years to 100 percent proficiency on the New York State exam, with 97 percent of eighth-graders passing the Algebra Regents exam.
 Later, she joined KIPP in Austin, teaching sixth-grade reading, and rose to become assistant principal and director of curriculum and professional development.
-Currently, Keri is managing director of leadership development at Teaching Trust, an education leadership development organization.
+Currently, Keri is the math program lead at Cadence Learning, supporting an incredible team of teachers, PD leads and curriculum developers tasked with providing rigorous, math instruction to students across the country.
 Keri holds a B.A. in economics and sociology from Duke University.

 Brittany started her teaching career at Success Academy in New York City, where she taught for two years with Teach for America.
 Brittany taught kindergarten and first grade as an integrated co-teacher and grade team lead before being tapped to move into leadership.
 As principal, she led her school to achieve top 5% rankings within New York State in math and ELA for two consecutive years.
 For the past three years, Brittany served as an instructional training specialist for Success, designing and implementing leader training for assistant principals and new hire teaching staff.
 Brittany earned a B.A. from the University of Washington in international studies and an M.A. from Relay Graduate School of Education.